Weave Code

 Adopt symfony/process when:

-• Your Laravel app requires subprocess integration (e.g., calling git, docker, ffmpeg, or custom scripts).
+• Your Laravel app requires subprocess integration with complex environment variables (e.g., arrays, nested configs) for tools like Docker, Kubernetes, or custom scripts.

 Look elsewhere if:

-• You need low-level process control (e.g., kernel interactions; consider pcntl or proc_open directly).
+• Your use cases require low-level process control (e.g., real-time monitoring, signal handling; consider pcntl or proc_open directly).

-• You’re already using a dedicated process manager (e.g., Symfony Messenger) and don’t need additional flexibility.
+• You’re already using a dedicated process manager (e.g., Symfony Messenger) and don’t need proc_open/env enhancements.

 How to Pitch It (Stakeholders)